michael-sumner/go-make-things/content/press.md

 ## Bio

 Chris Ferdinandi helps people learn vanilla JavaScript.
 He believes there’s a simpler, more resilient way to make things for the web.

-He's taught developers at organizations like Chobani and the Boston Globe, and his JavaScript plugins have been used used by Apple, Harvard Business School, and CNN.
+Chris is the author of the *Vanilla JS Pocket Guide* series, creator of the *Vanilla JS Academy* training program, and host of the *Vanilla JS Podcast*.
 His developer tips newsletter is read by over {{<cta for="mc-subscriber-count">}} developers each weekday.

+He's taught developers at organizations like Chobani and the Boston Globe, and his JavaScript plugins have been used used by Apple and Harvard Business&nbsp;School.

 Chris loves pirates, puppies, and Pixar movies, and lives near horse farms in rural Massachusetts.
 He runs Go Make Things with Bailey Puppy, a lab-mix from Tennessee.